 I am in the same position.
 I have been looking at the Davids bridal website where they have a really good deal on dresses in their SALE category, of course they don't stay long, if you look you can find 200 dollar dresses for like 59.99 and up in of course selected colors, you can also check out their outlet sales they offer, and I've seen dresses that are originally $190 for 39.99 so you just have to check and see if they have a color that coordinates with what you want.

 I used www.keepmeinstitches.biz for my bridesmaids' dresses.
 I chose chocolate brown satin cocktail-length dresses with a shawl that looked nearly identical to the David's Bridal version for $80 (including shipping).
-My bridesmaids paid for their own dresses.
-Their customer service is wonderful and they have lots of options even cheaper than what I selected.

 I used www.justthebeginnings.com.
 Beautiful dresses at great prices.
 Good Luck